 - Mayors and other high-level officials in the three cities are talking in terms of footprints and how having generated carbon and water use data – data which didn’t exist before – enables more informed decision-making oriented towards climate compatible development.

 - La Paz – the mayor publicly hosted an event where he presented the 10 actions to reduce municipal government footprints, provisioning investments in prioritised areas such as the municipal slaughterhouse.
 He and other high-level city officials were satisfied with the results of the project, since it confirms that current efforts in transport, residential and waste sectors were well-directed, not only from the traditional standpoint of development, but also for climate change mitigation and adaptation.

-The project is now in its second phase and intends to scale-up the Action Plans that originated from the first phase of the project.
+In its second phase the project scaled-up the Action Plans that originated from the first phase of the project.
 Some examples of these Action Plans are:

-- In Quito, the project is promoting the design and implementation of a water footprint offset mechanism.
-Here, companies are encouraged to finance water conservation projects, which are administered by the National Water Fund, in order to off-set their water footprint.
+- In Quito, the project promoted the design and implementation of a water footprint offset mechanism.
+Here, companies were encouraged to finance water conservation projects, administered by the National Water Fund, in order to offset their water footprints.

-- Among peri-urban neighbourhoods in La Paz, the project is rolling-out agriculture and solid waste management initiative as a means to reduce the carbon footprint generated for domestic waste.
+- Among peri-urban neighbourhoods in La Paz, the project rolled-out an agriculture and waste management initiative as a means to reduce the carbon footprint generated from domestic waste.

-Background on the findings of the first phase – including profiles of the carbon and water footprints of each of the three cities, can be found on the following links to CDKN Inside Stories on Climate Compatible Development:
+A background on the findings of the first phase – including profiles of the carbon and water footprints of each of the three cities, can be found through the following links (in Spanish) to CDKN Inside Stories on climate compatible development:

 - Evaluando la Huella de Carbono y la Huella Hídrica de ciudades andinas como una estrategia para promover un desarrollo compatible con el clima: el caso de La Paz, Bolivia